 The coordination specialist reviews applications for compliance with FCC rules and requirements.
 If an application requires additional information, we will work closely with you to obtain the appropriate information to minimize delays.

-PCIA offers three payment options to our customers:
+WIA offers three payment options to our customers:

 - Credit Card.
 Fees are charged to the customer’s designated credit card after an application is coordinated.
 Customers receive a Customer Activity Report listing the specific charges by application control number.